banhday/ivy_ticketsystem/README.md

 Brieft introduction to IVy:
-  - spec: IVy specifications for running examples.
-Specifications with postfix "_v1" is much simpler than ones with "_v2".
+  - spec: IVy specifications for the running example.
+A specification "ticket_system_v1" is much simpler than "ticket_system_v2".
-  - doc: latex files
+  - doc: latex files.